Unveiling Paths to Justice: Navigating Life Post-Domestic Violence Arraignment

 Following arraignment, the court determines whether the defendant will be granted bail or released on their own recognizance.
 Factors such as the severity of the charges, the defendant’s criminal history, and the likelihood of flight or danger to the victim or community contribute to this decision.
 If bail is set, the defendant must pay the specified amount to secure their release while awaiting trial.

 Release conditions are also established to ensure the safety and protection of the victim.
-These conditions may include restraining orders, mandatory counseling or anger management programs, or restrictions on contact with the victim or their children.
+These conditions may include restraining orders, mandatory counseling or anger management programs, or on contact with the victim or their children.
 Violating these conditions can result in immediate re-arrest and potential additional charges.

 2. Pretrial Proceedings: Gathering Evidence and Negotiations